Elizafox/compyter/README.md

 To avoid races, all traps (including an interrupt) will disable interrupts.
 The processor will be put into kernel mode.
 The `rfe` statement will return back to the address in `REG_RET` and re-enable interrupts in a race-free way.
 It will also restore the previous interrupt status and user bit.

+If the trap or interrupt handler generates a fault (i.e. before the `rfe` instruction), the double fault handler will be called.
+If there is another fault, the emulator will halt.

 All traps are at fixed vectors starting at 0xfffffeff; it is recommended to use a jmp instruction at the vector to point to your actual handler:

 1) **TRAP_INTR**: Interrupt vector: `0xffffff00`